 Imagine gazing upon Earth as you are suspended in orbit 22,000 miles above its surface with NOAA's "Science On A Sphere" .
-Touch a tornado.
+Experience hurricane force winds in the Hurrican Simulator.
 Strike a spark and learn about lightning.
 Analyze current weather conditions.
 A variety of exhibits and weather instruments cover all types of weather-related phenomena.

 The Tsunami Ready exhibit, funded in part by NOAA's National Weather Service, explores the destructive power of these frightening natural occurrences.
 Learn how tsunamis form and how to be prepared for them (Norfolk is the first tsunami-ready city on the Atlantic Seaboard).

 In partnership with the Hampton Roads Naval Museum and Nauticus, U.S. Fleet Forces Command has created Stewards of the Sea: Defending Freedom, Protecting the Environment.
 This 1,000-square-foot, highly-interactive exhibit explores how the Navy protects marine life while fulfilling its mission.